MohammadSalek/Fard-ya-Zoj/README.md

 Only if running the module directly:
 - Change the `start_date` variable under the `__main__` section for a different university start date.

-(by not running the module directly you are asked to provide a start date)
+(by not running the module directly you are asked to provide a start date.)